-D. Limits on Contributions from Corporations
+D. Restrictions on Contributions from Corporations, Limited Liability Companies, and Limited Liability Partnerships

-Corporations, whether for profit or not, may not make contributions to candidates for City elective office.
+Corporations, limited liability companies, and limited liability partnerships, whether for profit or not, may not make contributions to candidates for City elective office.

 See S.F.
 C&GC Code § 1.114(b).